connorhu/wp-mtagger/readme.txt

 - plugin options are now stored in a serialized option variable in the database to avoid jamming it with too many insertions related to the same plugin.
 - code cleaning : deprecated functions replaced with recommended equivalents.
 - new short code added, on top of the existing *[mediatagger]* used so far : [mediatagger_count] ; it displays the number of media available.
-- spanish version temporarily unavailable with this release - this will be fixed in the next release. this is due to many messages that were changed and not available anymore in the translation.
+- spanish version may not cover all the texts with this release - this will be fixed in the next release.
+This is due to many messages that were changed and not available anymore in the translation.
-- finally : this new version was extensively tested on a database holding 2000 media.
+- finally : this new version was extensively tested on my own database holding 2000 media.
+A user reported using with more than 40,000.
 I would rate it as pretty stable, waiting for your feedbacks...